Skip to main content

 Improved fuel efficiency

 Fuel is a significant expense for fleets, and telematics can help businesses operate more efficiently.
-Telematics gives businesses the functionality they need to better plan their routes, reduce engine idling and notify drivers of excessive speeds.
+Telematics gives businesses the functionality they need to optimize route planning, reduce engine idling and notify drivers of excessive speeds.
 Cost savings such as these are critical for both small and large fleets.

 Quicker response to accidents

 Because telematics devices can provide location data, fleet managers can mobilize emergency help to a driver’s location in the event of an accident.
 Some solutions can even alert insurance carriers of a collision, which can jump-start the claims process and help businesses get their vehicles back on the road in a timely fashion.
-Additionally, should an incident occur, footage from cameras installed on the vehicle can help recreate an accident, which can help settle claims and litigation quickly and accurately.
+Additionally, if an incident occurs, footage from cameras installed on the vehicle can help re-create an accident, which can help settle claims and litigation quickly and accurately.

 Reduced administrative costs